-- o design instruction appropriate to each learner's learning styles, strengths, and needs? - o adjust instruction to accommodate the needs of all students (time and circumstance of work, tasks assigned, communication, and response modes)? - o select instructional strategies that provide appropriate learning opportunities for all students?
+- o design instruction appropriate to each learner's learning styles and needs? - o adjust instruction to accommodate the needs of all students (time and circumstance of work, tasks assigned, communication, and response modes)? - o select instructional strategies that provide appropriate learning opportunities for all students?

-- O How does the teacher move struggling and advanced students forward in learning? - O How does the teacher meet the needs of students in ways that are useful for the students? - O What accommodations are made to teaching and learning? - What do the accommodations made by the teacher suggest about their beliefs about all students' abilities to learn?
+Think about what the teacher does to help struggling and advanced students.
+How does the teacher meet the needs of students in ways that are useful for the students?
+What accommodations are made to teaching and learning?
+Are they adequate for the student?
+What do the accommodations made by the teacher suggest about their beliefs about all students' abilities to learn?